top of page

 He describes this patch of the Mojave desert, locally nicknamed Wonder Valley, as 'a place known for those who drop off the edge of civilization', Long a haven for artists and other bohemian types, it has a powerful pull for anyone looking to get off the grid.
 The abandoned cabins aptly describe certain sections of the valley.

-Our last big hike of the season was the Maynard Mine trail in the Aqua Caliente Reservation.
-This would be an excellent hike any time but add an incoming storm and the vista views become even more dramatic.
+Our final major hike of the season took place on the Maynard Mine trail in the Aqua Caliente Reservation.
+This hike is fantastic at any time, but the approach of a storm makes the scenic views even more striking.

 Maynard Mine trail in Indian Canyons Palm Springs